Posted On 10 Oct 2022

 The same applies to computers and software.
 We call this process automation increasingly used across nearly every industry.
 Automation is used to complete repetitive tasks, such as searching for information, managing calendars, sending emails, etc.

 Automation Framework should be there.
-Automation is one kind of design and application of technologies that helps us to create and deliver products and services with minimal human action—a low-Level Process Flowchart.
+Automation allows the creation and application of different technologies.
+With these technologies you require minimal human action to produce and deliver products and services _ a low-Level Process Flowchart.

 How to explain automation framework

-Automation Framework is not a single tool or process but a collection of tools and processes working together to support automated application testing.
-It integrates various functions like libraries, test data, and reusable modules.
+Automation Framework _ as the term “Framework” indicate, it’s a whole collection of processes and tools not a single tool or process designed to work together to support automated application testing.
+With it you can integrate several functions as libraries, test data, and reusable modules.

-The framework supports automation testing as a technical implementation guideline.
+Now, you must be wondering why is it so important?
+Well, the automation framework assists automation testing like a technical implementation guideline.
 For example, consider a scenario where a testing team includes members based on different automation testing codes.
 And they cannot grasp the common pieces of code and scripts updated by a team member in a project.

-The automation framework not only offers the benefit of reusing the code in various scenarios but also helps the team write down the test script in a standard format.
+But with automation framework no such thing will happen.
+Because with this framework you not only can reuse the codes in various scenarios but can also jot down the test script in a standard format.
 Hence, the test automation framework handles all the issues.

 · Test Suites